“I am sorry to say that we decided against moving you to the next stage of the process, primarily for missing some essential tech skills”.

 I believe that these ego-driven behaviors come to the fact that we’re insecure: whatever we’re doing, the software entropy will increase, we’ll have bugs, we’ll have to manage greater and greater complexity.

 So we try to hide, to higher our voices, to show that we know what we’re doing, even if we don’t.
 You know what?
-That’s fine not to know.
-Let’s stop push ourselves down, and let’s accept that we’re working in a very young industry which doesn’t have many empirical answers, instead of throwing half-baked beliefs to each other, affirming it’s the Truth.
+That’s fine not knowing.
+Let’s stop pushing ourselves down, and let’s accept that we’re working in a very young industry which doesn’t have many empirical answers.
+It’s better than throwing half-baked beliefs to each other while affirming it’s the Only Truth™.

-On top, our industry is very competitive.
+Our industry is very competitive too.
 Did you hear (or read) the following affirmations before?

 - “If you don’t know X, you’re not a Senior, a Junior, or even a ‘real’ developer”.